KAHerbst/KAHerbst_project/README.md

 # Final Project Report
 *What you have achieved/learned*
+I have really learned quite a bit of debugging techniques and patience for bugs.
+Further I have gotten a better grasp on objects and their use as well as formatting data uniformly.
 *What open questions remain*
+N/A
 ## Instructions to run the code (From the Terminal)
 To run the code it is pretty simple